 MCA (Maritime Coastal Agency) – Engineering qualifications/licences

 Please note specific MCA certificates are required to work on Super Yachts.
-This is why we would like to hear from you at least eight months before your release date so that we can organize your plan of action.
+This is why we would like to hear from you at least 12 months before your release date so that we can organize your plan of action.

 The MCA are the governing body for the super yacht industry and the yachts require engineers to hold specific Licences depending on their specification and itinerary.

 If you click on the following it will tell you about the entry level qualifications through to the professional and what is involved/required for each licence.
 MIN 524 (M+F)

 You can apply for the Small Vessel Qualifications which are superseding the Yacht Qualifications as per the following link.

 - III/2 chief engineer <9000kw <3000gt